Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 Okay, I just asked ChatGPT, and it has told me that apparently, I'm a dumb idiot who needs to go relearn how to do 1+1.
 If 1 pass gets the columns which need more birds one extra bird.
 Then I just need to find out how many birds needs to be transferred down...
 It's easy...

+Second part is incredibly slow, though I'm not sure how I would optimise it.

 Wow I did terribly today.
 I'm now 6th (̥ ̥এ́ ̼ এ̥̀)̥̥ .
 Well, I guess I just have to do even better tomorrow, I should probably do some Euler or AOC for some practice, or finish that Codyssi thing.

+# Day 12

+Quite an easy quest honestly, it's just flood fill and then counting the flood fill.
+Also, learning pythons set operators was <b>really</b> useful, and it made this thing a breeze to do.

+If you have the set ```{1, 2, 3, 4}``` and did ```{1, 2, 3, 4} - {1, 3, 5}``` you get  ```{2, 4}``` which is really useful when you need to get rid of all the barrels which have already been destroyed.

+Placing bets now, tomorrow will be Dijkstra.